pkohoutek/adventuregame/readme.txt

 Game Information
 --------------------------------------------------------------------------------------------------

-A text adventure game where you stuck are a detective trying to solve a murder mystery, the and discover who killed Scarlett Johanson.
+A text adventure game where you are trapped in a room, playing as a detective trying to solve a murder mystery and discover who killed Scarlett Johanson in order to escape.

-The game is played with the keyboard and the player needs to solve puzzles to advance in the game and unlock doors to proceed.
-The game is timed like an escape room and the player has to beat the game (escape the mansion) before the timer expires.
+The game is played with the keyboard and the player needs to solve puzzles and navigate through each level to advance in the game and unlock doors to escape.
+The game is timed like an escape room and the player has to beat the game (escape all of the rooms) before the timer expires.

 --------------------------------------------------------------------------------------------------
 Classes